sophiarangelova/sensing-a-vibe/README.md

 Contains all internet aesthetics featured in internet_aesthetics_dataset.csv, with short descriptions and accompanying images.

+Manual Annotation Results All Coders.csv

+Contains all annotations done by 3 coders, title of the image

+Zero-Shot & Two-Shot LLM Classification Results.csv

+Contains results from automated classification with LLMs for zero-shot and two-shot prompting

 internet_aesthetics_dataset.csv

 The full list of internet aesthetics categories and metadata as used in the thesis.